 ✔️ |

 - Milk chocolate contains cocoa liquor, milk solids, fat, and sugar.
-The addition of fat may lead to persistent stains thanks to the oil content.
+The added fat can lead to persistent oily stains.

-- Dark chocolate contains a high level of cocoa liquor (usually 70% or more) and less fat than milk chocolate.
-Its dark color may make stains difficult to remove.
+- Dark chocolate has a high level of cocoa liquor (usually 70% or more) and less fat, but its dark color can make stains hard to remove.

-- White chocolate won’t leave a dark stain, but it has the highest cocoa butter content – and therefore the highest fat content – of all.
-You’ll need to use something that removes oil to get rid of a white chocolate stain.
+- White chocolate won’t leave a dark stain, but it has the highest cocoa butter — and fat — content of all, so you’ll need something that cuts oil.